-- a) distill and visually communicate data and research.
-1 - b) express ideas and their rationale in oral communication. - c) express ideas and their rationale in written communication. - d) express ideas and their rationale developed in the design process through visual media: ideation drawings and sketches. - e) express project solutions using a variety of visual communication techniques and technologies appropriate to a range of purposes and audiences.
+- a) interpret and communicate data and research. - b) express ideas and their rationale in oral communication. - c) express ideas and their rationale in written communication. - d) express ideas and their rationale developed in the design process through visual media: ideation drawings and sketches. - e) express project solutions using a variety of visual communication techniques and technologies appropriate to a range of purposes and audiences.